Green Building – The Benefits of Going Green and What it Means for Your Bottom Line

 Of course, this is not the only way to help your company be more energy efficient when it comes to lighting.
 Sometimes there are too many light fixtures in a single space.

 Most of them are not necessary.
-For example, space could have 20 light fixtures but only need 10.
+For example, a space could have 20 light fixtures but only need 10.
 This means that you should remove the ten that are not necessary.

-Then you can change the bulbs to more energy efficient ones and get the most out of that since energy efficient bulbs don’t need to be replaced that often.
+Then you can change the bulbs to more energy-efficient ones and get the most out of that since energy-efficient bulbs don’t need to be replaced that often.
 In fact, the LED bulb can last up to 11 years while using less than a quarter of the electricity than the regular ones used.

 These can be complicated to replace with LEDs or CFLs but it can be worth it.